infinity-nandi/infinity-nandi/README.md

 - 👋 Hi, I’m Nandor Virag

-- 👀 Interested in Full-Stack Web Development and sysadmin roles
+- 👀 Interested in Full-Stack Web Development and Software Development

 - 🌱 Starting software engineering uni

-- 🌱 Learning sysadmin

 <!---
 infinity-nandi/infinity-nandi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.